-The reality of living off grid turned out to be quite a bit different than we expected.
+The reality of living off the grid turned out to be quite a bit different than we expected.
 Instead of the chronic electricity shortage we expected, more often than not we had far more electricity than we could use.
 We moved in October and each morning by 11 am our batteries were fully charged.
-The rest of the days production, and peak production levels throughout the afternoon were just going to waste.
+The rest of the day’s production and peak production levels throughout the afternoon were just going to waste.

-We experimented with an electric chainsaw for our wood cutting, hoping to be able to turn the extra sun energy in the summer into cord wood.
-In the end we found that electric chainsaws are build for people who cut up 1 tree a year, not homesteaders who are trying to put up 8 to 10 cords of wood.
+We experimented with an electric chainsaw for our wood cutting, hoping to be able to turn the extra sun energy in the summer into cordwood.
+In the end we found that electric chainsaws are built for people who cut up 1 tree a year, not homesteaders who are trying to put up 8 to 10 cords of wood.
 Back to the trusty gas saw.

 1. Unlimited Free Hot Water

-Traditional solar hot water doesn’t used photo voltaic panels.
-They’re stand alone systems where the water actually runs through it and is heated by the sun.
+Traditional solar hot water doesn’t use photovoltaic panels.
+They’re stand-alone systems where the water actually runs through it and is heated by the sun.
 They can be hit or miss on cloudy days or in northern climates.

 Our system is a bit different.
 Our water heater is a standard household electric water heater, and it functions as our solar dump tank.
 Once the batteries are full, the charge controllers are programmed to dump excess solar production into our electric water heater.